great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/gx_overview.md

 title: Great Expectations overview
 ---

-The information provided here is intended for new users of Great Expectations (GX) and those looking for an understanding of its components and its primary workflows.
-This overview of GX doesn’t require an in-depth understanding of the code that governs GX processes and interactions.
-This is an ideal place to start before moving to more advanced topics, or if you want a better understanding of GX functionality.
+This overview is for new users of Great Expectations (GX) and those looking for an understanding of its components and its primary workflows.
+It does not require an in-depth understanding of GX code, and is an ideal place to start before moving to more advanced topics, or if you want a better understanding of GX functionality.

 ## What is GX

-GX is a Python library that provides a framework for describing the acceptable state of data and then validating that the data meets those criteria.
+GX is a framework for describing data using expressive tests and then validating that the data meets those criteria.

 ## GX core components

-When working with GX you use the following five core components to access, store, and manage underlying objects and processes:
+GX is built around the following five core components:

+- **[Data Sources:](#datasources)** Connect to your data, and organize data for testing.
+- **[Expectations:](#expectations)** Identify the standards to which your data should conform.
+- **[Validation Definitions:](#validation-definitions)** Link a set of Expectations to a specific set of data.
+- **[Checkpoints:](#checkpoints)** Facilitate the integration of GX into data pipelines by allowing you to run automated actions based on the results of validations.
 - **[Data Context:](#data-context)** Manages the settings and metadata for a GX project, and provides an entry point to the GX Python API.

-- **[Data Sources:](#datasources)** Connects to your Data Source, and organizes retrieved data for future use.
-- **[Expectations:](#expectations)** Identifies the standards to which your data should conform.
-- **[Validation Definitions:](#validation-definitions)** Links a set of Expectations to a specific set of data.
-- **[Checkpoints:](#checkpoints)** Facilitate the integration of GX into data pipelines by allowing you to run automated actions based on the results of validations.
+## Data Sources

+Data Sources connect GX to data such as CSV files in a folder, a PostgreSQL database hosted on AWS, or any combination of data formats and environments.
+Regardless of the format of your Data Asset or where it resides, Data Sources provide GX with a unified API for working with it.

+### Data Assets

+Data Assets are collections of records within a Data Source, like tables in a database or files in a cloud storage bucket.
+A Data Source tells GX how to connect to your data and Data Assets tell GX how to organize that data.

+Data Assets should be defined in a way that makes sense for your data and your use case.
+For instance, you could define a Data Asset based on a SQL view that joins multiple tables or selects a subset of a table, such as all of the records with a given status in a specific field.

+## Batches

+All validation in GX is performed on Batches of data.
+You can validate the entire data asset as a single batch, or you can partition the data asset into multiple batches and validate each one separately.

+### Batch Definitions

+A Batch Definition tells GX how to organize the records in a Data Asset into Batches for retrieval.
+For example, if a table is updated with new records each day, you could define each day's worth of data as a different Batch.
+Batch Definitions allow you to retrieve a specific Batch based on parameters provided at runtime.

+Multiple Batch Definitions can be added to a Data Asset.
+That feature allows you to apply different Expectations to different subsets of the same data.
+For instance, you could define one Batch Definition that returns all the records within a Data Asset.
+You might then configure a second Batch Definition to only return the most recent day's records.
+And you could also create a Batch Definition that returns all the records for a given year and month which you only specify at runtime in a script.

+## Expectations

+An Expectation is a verifiable assertion about data.
+Similar to assertions in traditional Python unit tests, Expectations provide a flexible, declarative language for describing expected behaviors.
+Unlike traditional unit tests which describe the expected behavior of code given a specific input, Expectations apply to the input data itself.
+For example, you can define an Expectation that a column contains no null values.
+When GX runs that Expectation on your data it generates a report which indicates if a null value was found.

+Expectations can be built directly from the domain knowledge of subject matter experts, interactively while introspecting a set of data, or through automated tools provided by GX.

+For a list of available Expectations, see [the Expectation Gallery](https://greatexpectations.io/expectations/).

+### Expectation Suites

+Expectation Suites are collections of Expectations describing your data.
+When GX validates data, an Expectation Suite helps streamline the process by running all the contained Expectations against that data.

+You can define multiple Expectation Suites for the same data to cover different use cases, and you can apply the same Expectation Suite to different Data Assets.

+## Validation Definitions

+Validation Definitions tell GX what Expectations to apply to specific data for validation.
+It connects a Data Asset's Batch Definition to a specific Expectation Suite.

+Because an Expectation Suite is decoupled from a specific source of data, you can apply the same Expectation Suite against different data by reusing it in different Validation Definitions.

+The same holds true for Batch Definitions: because they are decoupled from a specific Expectation Suite, you can run multiple Expectation Suites against the same Batch of data by reusing the Batch Definition in different Validation Definitions.
+As an example, you could have one Validation Definition that links a permissive Expectation Suite to a Batch Definition.
+Then you could have a second Validation Definition that links a more strict Expectation Suite to that same Batch Batch Definition to verify different quality parameters.

+In Python, Validation Definition objects also provide the API for running their defined validation and returning Validation Results.

+### Validation Results

+The Validation Results returned by GX tell you how your data corresponds to what you expected of it.
+You can view this information in the Data Docs that are configured in your Data Context.
+Evaluating your Validation Results helps you identify issues with your data.
+If the Validation Results show that your data meets your Expectations, you can confidently use it.

+## Checkpoints

+A Checkpoint is the primary means for validating data in a production deployment of GX.
+Checkpoints allow you to run a list of Validation Definitions with shared parameters and then pass the Validation Results to a list of automated Actions.

+### Actions

+One of the most powerful features of Checkpoints is that you can configure them to run Actions.
+The Validation Results generated when a Checkpoint runs determine what Actions are performed.
+Typical use cases include sending email, Slack messages, or custom notifications.
+Another common use case is updating Data Docs sites.
+Actions can be used to do anything you are capable of programming in Python.
+Actions are a versatile tool for integrating Checkpoints in your pipeline's workflow.

 ## Data Context